 - Webapp.
 The execution originated from a deployed web app.

 - Editor.
 The execution originated from the Apps Script editor.

 Long running executions that are currently in-progress are indicated by a Status of "Running".
-You can stop these executions by clicking theicon in the Terminate column.
+To stop these executions, on the right of the project row, click More> Terminate.

 You can adjust your dashboard settings by selecting Settings in the left nav.

 To access this toggle click the Google Apps Script API label in the Settings panel.
 This opens a new panel with warning text and a toggle switch.
 Access to your script projects is toggled off by default as a security precaution.
 Once you grant access, any third-party application you authorize can use the API to modify your scripts and deployments.
 You can revoke this access in the Settings panel at any time.

 Find more information in the Apps Script API access guide.